A Cryptocurrency Based On a Dog Meme Is Now Worth Over $1 Billion - Slashdot

 Their reasoning is as follows: "if your money is going to be worth more, you'll wait before buying anything, and that's bad for the economy."
 Let's investigate that strange claim.
 Which of the following statements is true?

-"I will wait with buying food, because next year it is cheaper."

-"I will wait with paying my mortgage, because next year it is cheaper."

-"I will wait with buying a car, because next year it is cheaper."
+"I will wait with buying food

 Woot!
 Free money!
 Oh, wait... that one doesn't happen does it?